 | Grammar | None | Brief guidebooks | Brief guidebooks | Contextual (not a focus) |

-| Audio speeds | One speed (no control) | One speed | One speed | Slow + natural speed |
+| Audio speeds | Core lessons one speed; Premium tools add slow-down | One speed | One speed | Slow + natural speed |

 | Conversation practice | Structured prompts only | None | AI roleplay scenarios | 1,000 AI messages/day |